Jxck-S/plane-notify/README.md

 ### Configure main config file with keys and URLs (mainconf.ini) in configs directory

--   edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
+-   Edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
 -   Pick between OpenSky and ADS-B Exchange
 -   The OpenSky API is free for everyone but the data is not as good as ADS-B Exchange.
 The ADS-B Exchange API is not free and this program will not work for the Rapid API from ADS-B Exchange.
 It only works with the API that they give when you have a partnership with ADS-B Exchange.
 It is not cheap to get the ADS-B Exchange full API, Don't contact them unless your ready to pay.
 -   If you'd like to add support for ADS-B Exchanges RapidAPI feel free to work on it, and submit a merge request.